Skip to content

 'Thou wert so strong.'
 'I was ten.'

-No, neither are these sentences in Mona, though in the bestseller, but in the second part, when the now adult Mona dismisses her father's belated defence in three words.
+No, neither are these sentences in Mona, though in the bestseller, but in the second part, when the now grown-up Mona dismisses her father's belated defence in three words.
 Sentences that painfully expose what, for adults, makes watching the show - despite all the jokes it certainly contains - a disturbing experience.

 Breathe deeply

-For what we see is a ten-year-old girl (alternately played by Hannah Hentenaar and
+Because what we see is a ten-year-old girl (alternately played by Hannah Hentenaar and

 'I breathe in and out deeply, in and out.
 I learned that from uncle Tuur.
 He told you to do that when you have nerves, for example, and it gets better after a while.'